-The Westmoreland Heritage Trail Chapter is led by a seventeen member board of volunteers, including government officials and community members from the municipalities through which the trail passes: Loyalhanna Township, Salem Township, Delmont, Murrysville, Penn Township, Monroeville, and Trafford Boroughs.
+The Westmoreland Heritage Trail Chapter is led by a twenty one member board of volunteers, including government officials and community members from the municipalities through which the trail passes: Loyalhanna Township, Salem Township, Delmont, Export, Murrysville, Penn Township, Monroeville, and Trafford Boroughs.
 The board has representatives from Westmoreland County, Westmoreland Conservation District, and the Conemaugh Valley Conservancy.
 We are a growing organization of people like you.
 We are working to build the trail across northern Westmoreland County as well as assisting other organizations to preserve the historic and community resources along the trail corridor.

 Take a look at our Major 2022 Accomplishments.
 We couldn’t have achieved any of these if it wasn’t for our Chapter Members and Trail Enthusiasts.
 Thank you for another fantastic year!